#DeloitteESGNow — Frequently Asked Questions About the E.U. Corporate Sustainability Reporting Directive

 may be asked to provide emissions data to its customer so that the customer can

-make the appropriate Scope 3 greenhouse gas (GHG) disclosures, if material.
-The
+make the appropriate Scope 3 GHG disclosures, if material.
+The European Union

-European Union recognizes that companies may need time to set up processes and
+recognizes that companies may need time to set up processes and controls for

-controls for collecting this data and therefore has included a three-year grace
+collecting this data and therefore has included a three-year grace period in the

-period in the CSRD (see paragraph 33) specifically for value chain disclosures.
+CSRD (see paragraph 33 of the CSRD) specifically for value chain disclosures.

 During the grace period, companies may omit such data and instead disclose their